 After gulping down a tumbler of Chaas, he again checked on us for some coffee!!
 Well, the warmth of their hospitality is still lingering on in my mind.

 By now, I had exhausted the budget allocated for shopping!
 But we were told that block printing in Ajrakhpur is pretty famous and only a few kilometres away from Bhujodi.
 So we decided to go there as well.

 There, they used natural dye for the clothes!
 Did you know that?
 There were mixtures of old rustic iron and jaggery giving a deep black shade, jamuns from the babul tree providing a deep red dye, and mixing them with another shade!
 Genius!

-By now I was running more than the budget allocated for shopping!
-But we were told block printing in Ajrakhpur is pretty famous and few kilometers away from Bhujodi we decided to see how block prints are made.
-They use natural dye for the clothes!
-Did you know that?
-There were mixtures of old rustic iron and jaggery giving a deep black shade, jamuns from the babul tree giving a deep red shade and mixing of them providing yet another shade!
-The cloth used as well goes through various stages before coming under the block.
-Needs lot of concentration to put the blocks in the right pattern one after another.
+The cloth used by them goes through various stages before finally coming under the block.
+It needs a lot of concentration to put the blocks in the correct pattern one after another.
 They are also famous for the traditional Bandhani (tie and dye) suits.
-Again the friendly people of the village were giving us a tour of how block prints are made and how bandhani has to be patiently tied and dyed.
+Again, the friendly people of the village were giving us a tour of how block prints are made.

-With our purchases done more than enough by visiting the whole sale shops in the villages and their houses, we skipped the big handicraft showrooms.
-There is something for everyone to be bought at Bhujodi.
+Again!
+Our purchases exceeded our budget.
+Ah!
+These tempting wholesale shops in the villages and houses!We had to skip the extensive handicraft showrooms.
+There is something for everyone to buy at Bhujodi.
 Don't miss purchasing here if you are on your way to Rann Of Kutch.